andyatkinson/andyatkinson.github.io/events-and-volunteering.md

 ### Overnight Website Challenge

- > "Pairing volunteer technologists with nonprofits during a 24-hour hackathon." <cite>― Overnight Website Challenge ―</cite>
+ > "Pairing volunteer technologists with nonprofits during a 24-hour hackathon." <cite>― Overnight Website Challenge</cite>

 Andy was part of a 10 person team for the [Overnight Website Challenge](http://overnightwebsitechallenge.com/) event, helping the non-profit organization Resource Center of the Americas (closed 2017) build a brand new website.
 A content-management system was introduced (Radiant CMS) along with custom design and template.
 [Blog post with more details](/blog/2009/03/01/f1-webchallenge-team-rubymn-recap).